My attempt at visiting all 4 Disney parks in 1 day has me wondering… If you were a Disney character, who would you be?

 Maybe you’re dying to see the fireworks display at Cinderella’s castle (freaking Tinkerbell flies from the roof!
-Disney World, y’all hirin’?), Illuminations at Epcot, or Star Wars: A Galactic Spectacular.
+Disney World, y’all hiring?), the Epcot Forever Nighttime Spectacular, or Star Wars: A Galactic Spectacular.
 If so, you’ll have to order your parks so that you end at Magic Kingdom, Epcot, or Hollywood Studios.

 Base this order on the question above combined with that particular day’s schedule of Extra Magic Hours.
 Ideally you’d benefit from starting at the park that opens the earliest and ending in the park that closes the latest.
 But I don’t need to give you such elementary advice—you’ve got hair in strange places!
 Yer a grownup!

-⇢ Determine how long you’ll need at each park based on the number of things you want to see, do, and ride.
+And base this on the number of things you want to see, do, and ride.
 And if you think you’ll have to ask for help or not.
 It’s almost impossible to speak to anyone at Disney World and keep it under a minute.

 Hi, can you tell me how to get to…

 – Well hello there princess.
 How are you this lovely day?

 Great, thank you.
-Can you tell me where…”
+Can you tell me where…

 – I love your mouse ears.
-So festive and purple-y!”
+So festive and purple-y!

-“Thanks.
-So I need to find…”
+Thanks.
+So I need to find…

 – Sure.
 I can certainly help you with that!
-But first, do you know who Ariel’s father is?”
+But first, do you know who Ariel’s father is?

 – You’re so very welcome!
 Take Care!
 Have a magical day!

 *…he says to Ashley-shaped dust cloud left where I once stood.*

 Write down ideal times you’d like to enter and leave each park and STICK TO IT like a vegetarian to a soy diet.